pschaeflein/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/Update-MgServicePrincipal.md

 ```

 ### -AppRoleAssignments
-Applications that this service principal is assigned to.
-Read-only.
-Nullable.
+App role assignment for another app or service, granted to this service principal.
+Supports $expand.
 To construct, see NOTES section for APPROLEASSIGNMENTS properties and create a hash table.

 ```yaml